HussienShousha/EventPlanner-Event-Scheduling-System/README.md

-There are Dockerfiles in this repo for the Backend, Database, and Frontend (later) in each folder.
-However, there are images for the Backend, Database, and Frontend (later):
+There are Dockerfiles in this repository for the Backend, Database, and Frontend (coming later), each located inside its respective folder.
+However, there are already built Docker images available for the Backend and Database (with the Frontend image coming later):

 Backend image: https://hub.docker.com/r/hussienshousha/eventplanner_backend